flyteorg/flyteidl/gen/pb-protodoc/flyteidl/plugins/sagemaker/training_job.proto.rst

 .. _api_field_flyteidl.plugins.sagemaker.AlgorithmSpecification.input_mode:

 input_mode
-  (:ref:`flyteidl.plugins.sagemaker.InputMode <api_enum_flyteidl.plugins.sagemaker.InputMode>`) The input mode can be either PIPE or FILE
+  (:ref:`flyteidl.plugins.sagemaker.InputMode.Value <api_enum_flyteidl.plugins.sagemaker.InputMode.Value>`) The input mode can be either PIPE or FILE

 .. _api_field_flyteidl.plugins.sagemaker.AlgorithmSpecification.algorithm_name:

 algorithm_name
-  (:ref:`flyteidl.plugins.sagemaker.AlgorithmName <api_enum_flyteidl.plugins.sagemaker.AlgorithmName>`) The algorithm name is used for deciding which pre-built image to point to
+  (:ref:`flyteidl.plugins.sagemaker.AlgorithmName.Value <api_enum_flyteidl.plugins.sagemaker.AlgorithmName.Value>`) The algorithm name is used for deciding which pre-built image to point to
   This is only needed for use cases where SageMaker's built-in algorithm mode is chosen